skleeschulte/basic-to-passport-auth-http-proxy/README.md

 ### Accessing OneDrive

 For OneDrive WebDAV access, the proxy server has to be configured with `PROXY_TARGET=https://d.docs.live.net/` as mentioned above.
-In addition to your OneDrive username (= email address) and password, you also need your OneDrive CID number.
-Find it in your browser's address bar when logged in to OneDrive, in Windows' Credential Manager when using the Windows OneDrive client, or feed your favorite search engine with "onedrive cid".
+In addition to the OneDrive username (= email address) and password, you also need your OneDrive CID number.
+Find it in your browser's address bar when logged in to OneDrive, in Windows' Credential Manager when using the Windows OneDrive client (here, the CID is named *User name*), or feed your favorite search engine with "onedrive cid" to find more detailed instructions.
 The CID number is case insensitive.

+If two-step verification is enabled for the OneDrive account, an app password needs to be generated and used instead of the regular password.

 Configure your client with the CID number appended to the proxy host, e.g.:
 `http://localhost:3000/CID_NUMBER`